rodekruis/espocrm-training/docs/general/page1.md

-**This section explains the basic steps to get started with the system: how to log in, change password and language, add users, manage roles and permissions**.

 # How to login

 You can access EspoCRM via any browser, it is recommended to access it on a laptop of your National Society.